minkphp/docs/en/index.rst

     $xpath = $handler->selectorToXpath('xpath', '//html');

-It's like proxy method, which will return the same expression you give to it.
+It's like a proxy method, which will return the same expression you give to it.
 It's used internally in `find* methods`_.

 ``find*`` Methods